NREL/EnergyPlus/design/FY2020/NFP-DehumidimizerDXCoolingCoil.md

 Currently EnergyPlus does not provide modeling capabilities for hot gas reheat.
 Addition of this feature to EnergyPlus would allow engineers to evaluate the energy-efficient humidity control options.
 An EnergyPlus model for this feature would need to model not just the use of hot gas for free reheat, but also controls for these  dehumidification modes.

 ## E-mail and  Conference Call Conclusions ##

+### Conference call on 12/11/19

+Tianzhen rasied an issue to report waste heat receovery when the Reheat mode is used.

+Answer:

+I will add two new report variables to catch waster heat recovery in the struct CoilCoolingDX as

+    Real64 recoeredHeatEnergy = 0.0;
+    Real64 recoeredHeatEnergyRate = 0.0;

+The receovered waste heat energy is estimated in the equation below after discussion with Carrier:

+recoeredHeatEnergy = (SensibleEnergy_NormalOperation - SensibleEnergy_ReheatMode) * ModeRatio

+In addition, I will add two more output variables to catch operation mode and mode raio:

+    Real64 ModeRatio = 0.0; // Mode ratio
+    int ModeStage = 1; // 1 Normal; 2 Subcool; 3 Reheat

+### Discussion with Rich on 12/11/19

+We had discussion this morning regarding autosize of SHR.

+Although different SHRs in different operation modes are expected, the same sizing code will be used to autosize the same SHR will be used, until we find a better algorithm to autosie SHR in different operation modes.

+In addition, an optional aurgument will be added as LoadSHR

+    CoilCoolingDX::simulate(int useAlternateMode, Real64 PLR, int speedNum, Real64 speedRatio, int fanOpMode, Real64 LoadSHR = 1.0);

+The loadSHR is provided from the parent object, such as unitary system, because the coil model does not know the required loadSHR, whihc is used to determine the coil operation mode.

+	LoadSHR = ZoneLoad / (ZoneLoad + MoistureLoad * hg)

+When LoadSHR is passed to CoilCoolingDX, the coil model can perform ModeStage determination and ModeRatio calculcation internally, so that external call will be perfromaed as a single function call.
+In addition, a global variable will not be used instead.

+###Conference Call on 12/4/19

+People attended:

+Lawrence Scheier; Michael Witte; Ricahrd Raustad; Edwind Lee; Nagappan Chidambaram; Jason DeGraw; Brent Griffith

+Mike suggested to remove an additional argument as ModeRatio.
+The Moderatio may be calculated inside the module, similar process as SpeedRatio.

+ModeRatio will be used inside the new coil module and will not be used as an argument.

 ###Conference Call on 10/23/19